Sherron-T/Solace/README.md

 | `SolaceTests/` | Unit tests for app and care-plan behavior |
 | `firestore.rules` | Firestore access rules for paired devices |
 | `FIREBASE_SETUP.md` | Firebase configuration and device-pairing notes |

-## Security notes

-- `GoogleService-Info.plist` files are intentionally ignored by Git.
-Download fresh copies from Firebase Console when setting up a clone.
-- Azure Speech credentials are read from the local Xcode environment and are not embedded in Swift source.
-- Review `git diff --cached` and run a secret scan before the first public push.
-- Any credential that was previously embedded in a local build should be revoked and regenerated before publishing the repository.

-## License

-No license has been selected yet.
-Add one before accepting outside contributions or redistributing the project.